OpenCollarTeam/opencollarteam.github.io/docs/OpenCollar-Cuffs.md

     `Chains = frlac=fllac~frulc=flulc~irulc=ilulc~irllc=illlc~rulc=rllc~lulc=lllc`

     Animation Name is bracketed
-    Chain Configuration: The list of chain-points (see Attachment Poses)
+    Chain Configuration: The list of ChainPoints (see Attachment Poses)

 - The CuffConfig notecard must identify the Collar notecard (for example CollarPoses = Collar) and the cuff must have the oc_cuff_pose.lsl script